After A California Woman Died At Age 102, DirecTV Sent Her Family A $160 Early Termination Penalty

 “Everything was fine until we went to disconnect and that’s when all the surprises happened,” said John Manrique, Isabel’s son-in-law.

-The family was upset at DirecTV for charging the $160 fee for what was then an empty home, being prepared to be sold.
+The family was upset at DirecTV for charging the $160 fee for what was then an empty home being prepared to be sold.
 They also said that Albright had been a DirecTV customer for years, so they could not understand how she had an early termination penalty.

-But the family had recently changed their service plan, adding a DirecTV box in a back room for caregivers who stayed with Isabel in her final weeks and putting the account in another family member’s name.
+But the family had recently changed their service plan, adding a DirecTV box in a backroom for caregivers who stayed with Isabel in her final weeks and putting the account in another family member’s name.
 The company said that this automatically locked them into a new service plan, even though family members said they were never informed and never actually signed a new contract.

 “Nobody told us that,” Manrique said.
 “And in fact, we made it clear when we added the TV in the extra room that it was a temporary thing…We’re saying my mother-in-law’s on hospice, we’re not gonna pay, you know, two-year contract.”

 This is not the first story of an after-death financial penalty to gain viral interest.
 Back in 2016, husband and wife Tom and Marilyn Ast had booked an $11,000 cruise through Viking River Cruises, but the woman passed away before the trip.
-The couple, who had been married for 45 years, were looking forward to the trip, and on her deathbed Marilyn told her husband to take the cruise and enjoy it.
+The couple, who had been married for 45 years, was looking forward to the trip.
+On her deathbed Marilyn told her husband to take the cruise and enjoy it.

 But when Tom called Viking River Cruises to let them know that Marilyn had passed away, he was charged an $853 “rebooking” fee to have her name taken off the itinerary.